edgedelta/docs/docs/configuration/inputs.md

 ## Elastic Beats

-This input type allows you to specify an endpoint to have the agent listen on for incoming traffic from filebeats.
-This functionality is used in conjunction with the Logstash output configuration of filebeats.
+This input type allows you to specify an endpoint where the agent will listen for incoming traffic from filebeats.

+  * This functionality is used in conjunction with the Logstash output configuration of filebeats.

 Review the following sample filebeats.yml Logstash config: